The Mouse and the Motorcycle: Film adaptation

-Churchill Films produced an adaptation of The Mouse and the Motorcycle directed by Ron Underwood in 1986, featuring Mimi Kennedy and Ray Walston.
+Churchill Films produced an adaptation of The Mouse and the Motorcycle directed by Ron Underwood in 1986, featuring Mimi Kennedy and Ray Walston, which aired as an episode of ABC Weekend Special.
+The stop motion animation was done by John Matthews.
+The film was produced by George McQuilkin.
+The film received a Peabody Award.

-The film was distributed by Strand VCI Entertainment, Golden Book Video under the "GoldenVision" label, and Weston Woods Studios.
+The film was distributed on home video in 1987 by Strand VCI Entertainment, Golden Book Video under the "GoldenVision" label, and Weston Woods Studios.